fedingo/gym-unblockme/README.md

 ## How to install

-clone this repository, then move in the folder and use:
+Clone this repository, then move in the folder and use:

     pip install -e .